threedworld-mit/tdw/Documentation/python/replicant/actions/reach_for.md

 - `target` The target.
 If int: An object ID.
 If dict: A position as an x, y, z dictionary.
 If numpy array: A position as an [x, y, z] numpy array.

+- `absolute` If True, the target position is in world space coordinates.
+If False, the target position is relative to the Replicant.
+Ignored if `target` is an int.

 - `arrived_at` If the motion ends and the hand is this distance or less from the target, the action succeeds.

 - `max_distance` If the target is further away from this distance at the start of the action, the action fails.